gabeclass/cmdline_tools/02_find/README.md

 * Write a `find` one-liner that, departing from your home directory, would find just the aformentioned *folders* and delete them while leaving the eponymous *files* intact.

+## Exercise

+How would you copy 1 file to multiple directories, in 1 line?
+Try to think of a way to do this with `find` (HINT: consider the `-exec` flag)